 What follows was the ten step plan I outlined for her to help her move from her extremely tenuous position to one with some degree of stability.
 This basic plan can help anyone who is stuck in a similar situation.

 First, seek a loan consolidation.
 For most people, their best bet is to contact a local credit union and find out their options for a debt consolidation loan.
-Most credit unions offer an unsecured loan to almost anyone with an interest rate equivalent to a low credit card rate (9.5% to 17% or so), and they are very flexible for offering these loans to people who clearly explain their situation and have a demonstrable method of income.
+Most credit unions offer an unsecured loan to almost anyone with an interest rate equivalent to a low-interest credit card (9.5% to 17% or so), and they are very flexible for offering these loans to people who clearly explain their situation and have a demonstrable method of income.
 These loans do not require assets as collateral; if you have a home, you may be

 If you can secure such a consolidation, then take the loan amount and pay off all of your highest interest loans.
 These are usually the payday loans and such that charge more than 100% annual interest.
 Essentially, what you are doing is reducing the payments.
 For example, let’s say you have $5,000 in payday loans that charge a 10% interest rate each month.
 This means that every single month, you have to pay $500 just to keep up with the interest.
 However, if you can get a $5,000 loan from the credit union with an 18% annual rate, you’ll only have to pay approximately $75 a month to keep up with the interest, leaving you $425 each month to pay down the loan.
 In that situation, you can actually pay off the $5,000 you owe in a year!

 If you can’t secure such a loan, you may need to turn to family and friends for help.
 Ask to borrow money from them, but don’t be hurt if they say no, as a financial relationship may not feel appropriate to them.
 Use what you can borrow to pay off the payday loans first, as those are the most crippling.